steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 (1 row)
 ```

-Then you can locate the directory and then locate `postgresql.conf` to update the ocnfiguration, and in here you can decided to set the confi variables needed;
+Then you can locate the directory and then locate `postgresql.conf` to update the configuration, and here you can decide to set the config variables needed;

 ```
 postgres_redis.redis_url = 'redis://localhost:6379'